-A simple roof form on an addition can complement the roof of the historic building.
+A simple roof form on an ador of tal-43 complement the roof of the historic building.

 Siding on an addition should be compatible with and slightly differentiated from the historic building.

 Window openings with similar heights help this addition relate to the historic building.